Extensional Taylor Expansion: The extensional resource calculus

 A \definitive{head expression} ($\hexprA,\hexprB,\hexprC\in\HeadExprs$) is a value term or variable, so that a base term is necessarily of the form $\appl{\hexprA}{\strA}$ where $\hexprA$ is a head expression and $\strA$ is a stream term.
-A \definitive{resource term} (denoted by $\termA,\termB,\termC$) is any of a value term, base term, stream term or bag term; and a \definitive{resource expression} (denoted by $\exprA,\exprB,\exprC$) is any of a value variable or a resource term.
+A \definitive{resource term} (denoted by $\termA$, $\termB$, $\termC$) is any of a value term, base term, stream term or bag term; and a \definitive{resource expression} (denoted by $\exprA,\exprB,\exprC$) is any of a value variable or a resource term.
+Note that, despite the seemingly infinitary flavour of abstractions and applications, the inductive definition of the syntax yields a countable set of resource expressions.

-The actual objects of the calculus are value terms, as these will form the target of Taylor Expansion.
-Nonetheless, base terms, bag terms and stream terms also constitute meaningful computational entities, as will be clear in the next sections; and these other syntactic categories will also play a rôle in the relational semantics.
-On the other hand, plain variables \emph{should not} be considered as entities of the calculus by themselves: in the context of extensional Taylor expansion, a variable must always come with the stream it is applied to; and semantically, a single variable stands for a projection morphism, which does not have a finite semantics.
-We consider head expressions only because it sometimes allows us to treat uniformly both forms of base terms; and we consider resource expressions because, when we reason inductively on terms, it is often simpler to have variables as a base case.
+The actual objects of the calculus are value terms, as these will form the target of Taylor expansion.
+Nonetheless, base terms, bag terms and stream terms also constitute meaningful computational entities, as will be clear in the next sections.
+On the other hand, plain variables \emph{should not} be considered as entities of the calculus by themselves: in the context of extensional Taylor expansion, a variable must always come with the stream it is applied to, and the Taylor expansion of a single variable will always be an infinite sum of normal value terms (see \cref{section:taylor}).\footnote{ This distinction also shows in the semantics.
+The various categories of resource terms will have a finite interpretation in the relational semantics (\cref{section:rel}).
+And the normal forms among each category will represent isomorphism classes of augmentations on corresponding arenas in game semantics (\cref{section:gs}).
+On the other hand, the relational interpretation of a variable is an infinite set; and, in game semantics, it corresponds to a whole \emph{copycat} strategy. } We consider head expressions only because it allows us to treat uniformly both forms of base terms; and we consider resource expressions because, when we reason inductively on terms, it is sometimes simpler to have variables as a base case.
+We may write $\ResourceTerms$ (resp.\ $\ResourceExprs$) for any of the four sets $\ValueTerms$, $\BaseTerms$, $\BagTerms$, or $\StreamTerms$ (resp.\ $\HeadExprs$, $\BaseTerms$, $\BagTerms$, or $\StreamTerms$).\footnote{ We do mean these as placeholders, not as unions of sets: this will be especially relevant when we consider, e.g., sums of resource terms, which we always implicitly restrict to a given syntactic category. }